 Depreciation is charged to profit or loss on a straight-line basis over the estimated useful lives of the individual assets.
 Depreciation commences when asset is available for use.
 Land is not depreciated.
 The estimated useful lives are as follows:

-- buildings 50 years
+buildings

-- computers and communication equipment 4-10 years
+computers and communication equipment

-- motor vehicles 8 years
+motor vehicles

-- fixtures and fittings 5 years
+fixtures and fittings

+50 years

+4-10 years

+8 years

+5 years